Discover it® Chrome for Students review

 |Where you spend:||The amount you spend:||Cash back earned:|

-If your annual spending looks similar to this, you would earn $140 per year.
-But for the first year, you would earn $280 with the Discover it® Cashback Match, which doubles the cash back you earn during your first year.
+You would earn $140 per year with a budget similar to this.
+But for the first year, you would earn $280 with the Discover it Cashback Match — which doubles the cash back you earn during your first year.

-And if your GPA is 3.0 or higher each school year, you would add $20 more to your rewards for the next five years.
+And if your GPA is 3.0 or higher, you add $20 more to your rewards for the first five consecutive school years.

 What to watch out for